wasmCloud/tutorials/01-wasmcloud_basics/wash_intro/ctl.md

 ### wash ctl link

-Now that you have the actor and the provider running, you need to tell them to communication with con another.
+Now that you have the actor and the provider running, you need to tell them to communication with one another.
 This is done in the linking process via `wash ctl link`.
-We are going to tell the `wasmcloud` runtime that we want our actor talking with out provider, and give it a few settings to do to.
+We are going to tell the wasmCloud runtime that we want our actor talking with our provider, and give it a few settings to do to.

 > Note: In this example, you will need both the ACTOR ID and the PROVIDER ID that is provided from the inventory output.
 If you run the `get inventory` command, you will have that information in the output window while you are typing the link command.

 #### Example

-`ctl link <ACTOR-ID> <PROVIDER-ID> wasmcloud:httpserver PORT=8080`{{copy}}
+`ctl link <ACTOR-ID> VAG3QITQQ2ODAOWB5TTQSDJ53XK3SHBEIFNK4AYJ5RKAX2UNSCAPHA5M wasmcloud:httpserver PORT=8080`{{copy}}

 If you were to view the help for this command, you would see that the `wasmcloud:httpserver` piece is refered to as the "contract ID".
 These contracts can be found in this [repo](https://github.com/wasmCloud/actor-interfaces).

 At this point, you should see your request echoed back to you.
-`curl localhost:8080`{{execute T2}}
+`curl localhost:8080 -d "ping"`{{execute T2}}